MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 Keepalive probes are managed at the TCP layer.
 When enabled, the probes can result in the following outcomes for the requestor application:

-- **Normal Operations**: Keepalive probes do not affect the requestor application.
+- **Normal Operations**: Keepalive probes don't affect the requestor application.
 - **Peer Reboot or Crash (Probes Not Acknowledged)**: The application receives a "connection timed out" error.
 - **Peer Reboot or Crash (RESET RST Response)**: The application receives a "connection reset by peer" error.
 - **Network Issues with Peer’s Host**: The application may receive a "connection timed out" or another related error.